mckinsey/vizro/vizro-core/docs/pages/user_guides/assets.md

 ```

 ## Adding static images
-We leverage Dash's underlying functionalities to embed images into the app.
-For more information, see [here](https://dash.plotly.com/dash-enterprise/static-assets?de-version=5.1#embedding-images-in-your-dash-apps).

-For example, you can leverage the `dash.get_asset_url()` function in your custom components, such that any provided path does not require `assets` as a prefix in the relative path anymore.
+We use [Dash's underlying functionalities](https://dash.plotly.com/dash-enterprise/static-assets#embedding-images-in-your-dash-apps) to embed images into the app).
+You should always use `dash.get_asset_url` to refer to files inside your assets folder to ensure that the correct URL is generated in both development and production environments.
+For example, the file `collections.svg` in the above example would be referenced as `dash.get_asset_url("images/icons/collections.csv")`.

 ## Changing the favicon
 To change the default favicon (website icon appearing in the browser tab), add a file named `favicon.ico` to your `assets` folder.